Tonix Pharmaceuticals Holding Corp. (TNXP) produces promising results

-The share price of Tonix Pharmaceuticals Holding Corp.
-(NASDAQ:TNXP) rose to $0.70 per share on Monday from $0.62.
-While Tonix Pharmaceuticals Holding Corp. has overperformed by 13.08%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TNXP fell by -90.17%, with highs and lows ranging from $8.48 to $0.29, whereas the simple moving average fell by -30.62% in the last 200 days.
+In Friday’s session, Tonix Pharmaceuticals Holding Corp.
+(NASDAQ:TNXP) marked $0.60 per share, up from $0.60 in the previous session.
+While Tonix Pharmaceuticals Holding Corp. has overperformed by 0.60%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TNXP fell by -91.92%, with highs and lows ranging from $8.48 to $0.29, whereas the simple moving average fell by -38.87% in the last 200 days.

 Sponsored